-Angel Olsen rarely shies away from making demands of those to whom her songs are addressed.
-Often, it seems as though she wants to forge a sense of connection or wholeness, not only with the addressee in question, but also with (or within) herself, and the world she inhabits.
-At her most confident, she issues imperatives which appear to be concerned less with whatever romantic situation is at hand, and more with a desire to give herself a voice when she feels most vulnerable, to be heard clearly just as emotional tumult threatens to drown out any sincere effort to communicate.
-As Olsen has matured as a songwriter, this impulse has only grown stronger in her work.
+Angel Olsen rarely shies away from making demands of those to whom her songs are addressed, seemingly with the aim of forging a sense of connection or wholeness through sheer will – not only with the addressee in question, however, but also with (or within) herself, and the world she inhabits.
+At her most confident, she issues imperatives that appear to be concerned less with whatever romantic situation is at hand, and more with a desire to give herself a voice when she feels most vulnerable, to be heard clearly just as emotional tumult threatens to drown out sincere efforts to communicate.
+As Olsen has matured as a songwriter, this impulse has only become more central to her work.

 Take ‘Shut Up, Kiss Me’, the breakout single from her last album proper, My Woman, where Olsen sounded more aggressive, and more insistent, than she ever had before, urging her lover to abandon inhibition and embrace passion.
 But as earnest as her expressions of romantic longing are there, her primary objective appears to be to take complete control of her circumstances, to enliven her sense of self with adventure and spontaneity – evinced by its forceful, belted chorus, which sees Olsen taking manic glee in her fresh boldness, an unrepentant desire for satisfaction.

 This theme is present on All Mirrors, Olsen’s fourth studio album, more than anywhere else in her already accomplished body of work.
 However, in contrast to the quiet acoustics and folk-rock that characterised her previous efforts, her yearning for emotional directness, and completeness, is here married to icy synthesisers and ornate string arrangements.
 To casual listeners, the sweeping melodrama of lead single ‘Lark’ may have come as some surprise; the perceptive lyrics and wildly expressive voice, featuring that distinctive, evocative vibrato, are still here, but the musical setting is rather alien in the context of Olsen’s past work.
-I must admit to having felt some scepticism upon hearing the song myself; as a long-time admirer of Olsen’s, I was somewhat afraid she’d fallen to that cursed belief common among established singer-songwriters: that strings signify maturity and sophistication, and that what must accompany them are vague, tedious meditations on “experience”.
+I must admit to having felt some scepticism upon hearing the song myself; as a long-time admirer of Olsen’s, I was afraid she’d fallen to the cursed belief common among established singer-songwriters that the mere presence of an orchestral backdrop signals maturity or sophistication.

-That balance of old and new, present in all of Olsen’s work, is relayed compellingly throughout – and all in service of making that vital connection to something real, or immediate, ostensibly about her partner but more convincingly about herself.
-When she sings “If I could show you the hell I’d been to” on ‘Summer’, one gets the impression that more so than desiring empathy, Olsen wishes to free herself of whatever demons she encountered there, a point from which she might locate the tools necessary in making a different life for herself, one defined by honesty and autonomy.
-In the meantime, we’re privy to Olsen’s dispatches from the tumultuous journey towards that destination – ever more fascinating, emotionally resonant, and willing to experiment.
+That balance of old and new, present in all of Olsen’s work, is relayed compellingly throughout – and all in service of making that vital connection to something real, something immediate.
+When she sings “If I could show you the hell I’d been to” on ‘Summer’, one feels that more so than desiring empathy, Olsen wishes to free herself of whatever demons she encountered there – a point from which she might locate the tools necessary for making a different life for herself, one defined by honesty and autonomy.
+In the meantime, we’re privy to Olsen’s dispatches from the tumultuous journey towards that destination – ever more emotionally resonant, and given to experimentation.
 Seán Kennedy